 “I’m worried that social isolation will cause mum’s condition to worsen, as she isn’t in contact with people on a daily basis.
 What can I do?”

-- If possible, organise regular facetimes or phone calls with friends and family members.
-Print out photos of loved ones and place them around the house as prompts to start conversation with.
+- Print out photos of loved ones and place them around the house as prompts to start conversation with.

 - Try to engage the person with activities if possible.
-If you would like some tips, here are some compiled by the Baring Foundation.
+Here are some suggestions compiled by the Baring Foundation.